Sandraolis/HNG13-Internship/README.md

 ``` bash
 sudo vi /var/www/html/index.html
 ```
-I pasted the `index.html` file I forked for this project and edited as instructed by my Instructor
+I pasted the content of the`index.html` file I forked for this project and edited as instructed by my Instructor

 9. TEST